madsobel/depbud/README.md

 Depbud must be installed as a global package and can be installed with the `npm install -g depbud` command.

 ## Usage
+`depbud`
 Depbud assumes that the working directory from which it's being runned has at least a package.json file.
-From there it analyzes the codebase recursively
+From there it analyzes the codebase recursively.